www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

 Parameter | Type | Description
 --------- | ----------- | ---------------
-id | integer | The ID representing the future job permissions office_id | integer | The ID of the office.
+id | integer | The unique ID associating a specific user to a future job permission. office_id | integer | The ID of the office.
 The user role will be granted when a job is created belonging to this office. department_id | integer | The ID of the department.
 The user role will be granted when a job is created belonging to this department. user\_role\_id | integer | The ID of the user role that will be granted to the user.